josdejong/mathjs/test-tree-shaking/README.md

 The currently proposed API has the following concepts:

-1. **Loading functions**
+### A. Loading functions

 There are two ways to load a function:

 1. Use ready made functions:

     ```js
     import { add, multiply } from 'mathjs'
     ```

 2. Create a function yourself using `create` and `recipes`:

     Create a mathjs instance using `create` and factory functions.
     A factory function (like `createAdd`) typically has a number of dependencies (like `typed`, `matrix`, ...).
     To make it easy to load a function and its dependencies, the concept of a "recipe" is introduced.
 A "recipe" is an object holding the factory functions of the function that you want to create and all its dependencies.

     ```js
     import { create, addRecipe, divideRecipe } from 'mathjs'

     const { divide, sin, pi } = create({ addRecipe, divideRecipe })
     ```

-2. **Configuration**
+### B. Configuration

 Configuration can be set in two ways:

 1. Specify configuration statically when creating functions:

     ```js
     import { create, addRecipe, divideRecipe } from 'mathjs'

     const config = { ... }
     const { divide, sin, pi } = create({ addRecipe, divideRecipe }, config)
     ```

 2. Create a mathjs instance and change config there dynamically:

     ```js
     import { create, addRecipe, divideRecipe } from 'mathjs'

     const mathjs = create({ addRecipe, divideRecipe })
     mathjs.config({ ... })
     // use mathjs.add and mathjs.divide
     ```

-3. **Data types**
+### C. Data types

 There are different pre-made versions of all functions.
 Currently there are "full" functions support all data types (number, BigNumber, Complex, Fraction, Unit, Matrix, etc), and "number" functions just supporting plain numbers.
 In the future, it is possible to create versions only supporting BigNumbers for example.

 1. Load "full" versions of the functions:

     ```js
     import { add, multiply } from 'mathjs'
     ```

 2. Load functions only supporting numbers:

     ```js
     import { add, multiply } from 'mathjs/number'
     ```

 ## Use cases